Is Omnipod available on the NHS?

 England, Wales and Northern Ireland

 The National Institute of Health and Care Excellence (NICE) published a mandatory Technology Appraisal of Continuous Subcutaneous Insulin Infusion (CSII, the technical name for insulin pump therapy) in 2008.
 There are different criteria for children aged younger than 12 and people aged 12 and up.
-Find a summary of the diabetes technology criteria here
+A summary* is online here.

 Scotland